Free Tree Service Software,

 Forever.

-Send a $12K removal estimate with three angles of the tree from the truck, see the moment the homeowner opens it, collect a 30% deposit before the bucket rolls, and have Menutize text the customer a one-tap Google review link the day the chipper pulls off the curb. $0/month.
+Send a removal estimate with three angles of the tree from the truck, see the moment the homeowner opens it, collect a deposit before the bucket rolls, and have Menutize text the customer a one-tap Google review link the day the chipper pulls off the curb. $0/month.
+Unlimited users.
 Forever.

 What's Free, Forever

-Everything you need to run a tree service company — and not a feature gated behind an upgrade.
+Everything you need to run a tree service company — not a feature gated behind an upgrade.
 No credit card to start.
-No "trial expired" emails in 14 days.
+No "trial expired" email in 14 days.

 Customer CRM

 Every homeowner, job, photo, and note in one place.
 Searchable.
-No per-seat fees.
+Unlimited users, no per-seat fees.

-Send branded estimates with multi-angle tree photos from your phone.
+Branded estimates with unlimited tree photos from your phone, plus side-by-side tier options.
 Customer approves with one tap.

 Invoicing

 Auto-generate clean invoices the moment a removal closes.
-No QuickBooks license required.
+No separate QuickBooks license required.

 Card & ACH Payments